kkeri/tmtheme-to-json/README.md

 This will create `my.tmTheme.json` in the same directory.

-You can specify multiple input files *(globs are not working on Windows)*.
+You can even specify multiple input files (globs are not supported on Windows).

 ## Usage in code